AgoraIO-Usecase/AgoraChat-UIKit-android/README.md

 }
 ```

-(2) Create a CustomTypeChatRow by inheriting EaseChatRow.
+(2) Create a CustomTypeChatRow by inheriting ChatUIKitRow.

 ```kotlin
 class CustomTypeChatRow(